brab0/appt/README.md

 }
 ```

 Of course you may want override some of these settings.
-Take a look to the next session.
+Lets take a look to the next session.
 **OBS:** All the non explicit overriden settings will be kept just as seen above.

 ## Usage
 This session will guide you through an API example built with **Appt**.
 You can clone the whole example [right here](https://github.com/brab0/simple-men-template).

-For this example we're gonna use: `statics paths`, `JWT` access controll, a custom folder structure(`paths`), `redis` to cache some queries and mongoDB.
-As told before, everything is built-in.
+For this example, we're gonna use: `statics paths`, `JWT` access controll, a custom folder structure(`paths`), `redis` to cache some queries and mongoDB.
+As we told before, everything is built-in.
 The only external package we're using here is `jsonwebtoken` to encrypt our JWT token.

 #### ./config.js
-Although we can find similarity on some api/app building steps, some configurations makes sense only for us.
-Said that, lets customize our API configurations as follows:
 ```javascript
 module.exports = {
     paths : {